davvid/telescope-git-grep.nvim/README.md

 The `worskpace_grep` and `workspace_live_grep` commands operate over all of the worktrees in your current session.
-Your "current session" is defined as all of the buffers that you currently have open.
+Your "current session" is defined as all of the buffers that you currently have open, plus the cwd of vim.
 These commands will find all of the git worktrees corresponding to your open buffers and performs searches over all of them in a single shot.

 ## Configuration